Nomadic conflict

 Nomadic conflict, also called farmer–herder conflict, is a type of environmental conflict where farming and herding communities overlap and has been used to refer to fighting among herding communities or fighting between herding and farming communities.
-This is sometimes referred to as conflict involving “pastoralists” or “nomadic” people and “agriculturalists” or “settled” people.
+This is sometimes referred to as conflict involving "pastoralists" or "nomadic" people and "agriculturalists" or "settled" people.
 The conflicts usually arise from destruction of crops by livestock and is exacerbated during times when water and lands to graze are scarce.

 Background

-There are several hundred million pastoralists worldwide and Africa contains about 268 million pastoralists, over a quarter of its population, who live on about 43 percent of the continent’s land mass.
+There are several hundred million pastoralists worldwide and Africa contains about 268 million pastoralists, over a quarter of its population, who live on about 43 percent of the continent's land mass.

 Commercial displacement

 Displacement of local communities to make way for commercial farms or mining activities has put pressure on grazing areas, exacerbating conflict.

 Climate change and land degradation

-Desertification means the Sahel, where much of the conflict between herders and farmers take place, is expanding southward by about 1400 square miles a year.
-Climate change has been attributed to exacerbate land degradation, which leads to more competition over grazing areas.
+Desertification in the Sahel, where much of the present-day conflicts between herders and farmers takes place, is expanding southward by about 1400 square miles a year.
+Climate change has apparently exacerbated land degradation, which leads to more competition over grazing areas.